-This procedure is primarily recommended for small dogs (under approximately 50 pounds) and cats, especially those who are at a healthy weight.
-The false joint that is created in a FHO works very well to support the weight of small animals, but may be less effective in large-breed dogs.
-There are exceptions, however, and veterinarians may sometimes recommend an FHO even for a dog over 50 pounds if the specifics of the case dictate that doing so would be appropriate.
+This procedure is primarily recommended for small dogs (under approximately 45 pounds) and cats, especially those who are at a healthy weight.
+The false joint that is created in an FHO works very well to support the weight of small animals but may be less effective in large-breed dogs.
+There are exceptions, however, and veterinarians may recommend an FHO for a dog over 50 pounds if the specifics of the case dictate that doing so would be appropriate.

 The primary goal of an FHO is to remove bone-on-bone contact, restoring pain-free mobility.
 The most common reasons for FHO include: